-For all units, knowledge of the content of Cambridge IGCSE Mathematics (US) (0444) and Cambridge IGCSE Additional Mathematics (US) (0459) is assumed.
-Candidates will be expected to be familiar with scientific notation for the expression of compound units, e.g., 5 m s-1 for 5 meters per second.
+For all units, knowledge of the content of Cambridge O Level/Cambridge IGCSE Mathematics is assumed.
+Candidates will be expected to be familiar with scientific notation for the expression of compound units, e.g. 5 m s-1 for 5 metres per second.

-Unit P1: Pure Mathe matics 1 (Paper 1) Candidates should be able to: 1.
-Quadratics carry out the process of completing the square for a quadratic polynomial ax2 + bx + c and use this form, e.g., to locate the vertex of the graph of y = ax2 + bx + c or to sketch the graph; find the discriminant of a quadratic polynomial ax2 + bx + c and use the discriminant, e.g., to determine the number of real roots of the equation ax2 + bx + c = 0; solve quadratic equations, and linear and quadratic inequalities, in one unknown; solve by substitution a system of equations of which one is linear and one is quadratic; recognize and solve equations in x which are quadratic in some function of x, e.g., x4 - 5x2 + 4 = 0.
-2. Functions understand the terms function, domain, range, one-to-one function, inverse function, and composition of functions; identify the range of a given function in simple cases and find the composition of two given functions; determine whether or not a given function is one-to-one and find the inverse of a one-one function in simple cases; illustrate in graphical terms the relation between a one-to-one function and its inverse.
+Unit P1: Pure Mathematics 1 (Paper 1) Candidates should be able to: 1.
+Quadratics carry out the process of completing the square for a quadratic polynomial ax2 + bx + c, and use this form, e.g. to locate the vertex of the graph of y = ax2 + bx + c or to sketch the graph; find the discriminant of a quadratic polynomial ax2 + bx + c and use the discriminant, e.g. to determine the number of real roots of the equation ax2 + bx + c = 0; solve quadratic equations, and linear and quadratic inequalities, in one unknown; solve by substitution a pair of simultaneous equations of which one is linear and one is quadratic; recognise and solve equations in x which are quadratic in some function of x, e.g. x4 - 5x2 + 4 = 0.
+2. Functions understand the terms function, domain, range, one-one function, inverse function and composition of functions; identify the range of a given function in simple cases, and find the composition of two given functions; determine whether or not a given function is one-one, and find the inverse of a one-one function in simple cases; illustrate in graphical terms the relation between a one-one function and its inverse.

-1 3.
-Coordinate geometry find the length, slope, and mid-point of a line segment, given the coordinates of the end-points; find the equation of a straight line, given sufficient information (e.g., the coordinates of two points on it, or one point on it and its slope); understand and use the relationships between the slopes of parallel and perpendicular lines; interpret and use linear equations, particularly the forms y = mx + c and y - y1 = m(x - x1); understand the relationship between a graph and its associated algebraic equation, and use the relationship between points of intersection of graphs and solutions of equations (including, in simple cases, the correspondence between a line being tangent to a curve and a repeated root of an equation).
-4. Circular measure understand the definition of a radian and use the relationship between radians and degrees; • use the formulas $s = r\theta$ and $A = \frac{1}{2}r^2\theta$ in solving problems concerning the arc length and sector area of a circle.
-5. Trigonometry sketch and use graphs of the sine, cosine, and tangent functions (for angles of any size, and using either degrees or radians); use the exact values of the sine, cosine, and tangent of 30°, 45°, 60°, and related angles, e.g., cos 150° = -1/2√3; use the notations sin-1x, cos-1x, tan-1x to denote the principal values of the inverse trigonometric relations; use the identities sin θ/cos θ = tan θ and sin2 θ + cos2 θ = 1; find all the solutions of simple trigonometrical equations lying in a specified interval (general forms of solution are not included).
-6. Vectors use standard notations for vectors, i.e., \$\begin{align} (x) \ y \end{align}, xi + yj + zk, \overline{AB}, a;\$ carry out addition and subtraction of vectors and multiplication of a vector by a scalar, and interpret these operations in geometrical terms; use unit vectors, displacement vectors, and position vectors; calculate the magnitude of a vector and the scalar product of two vectors; use the scalar product to determine the angle between two directions and to solve problems concerning perpendicularity of vectors.
+3. Coordinate geometry find the length, gradient and mid-point of a line segment, given the coordinates of the end-points; find the equation of a straight line given sufficient information (e.g. the coordinates of two points on it, or one point on it and its gradient); understand and use the relationships between the gradients of parallel and perpendicular lines; interpret and use linear equations, particularly the forms y = mx + c and y - y1 = m(x - x1); understand the relationship between a graph and its associated algebraic equation, and use the relationship between points of intersection of graphs and solutions of equations (including, in simple cases, the correspondence between a line being tangent to a curve and a repeated root of an equation).
+4. Circular measure understand the definition of a radian, and use the relationship between radians and degrees; use the formulae s = rθ and A = 1/2 r2θ in solving problems concerning the arc length and sector area of a circle.
+5. Trigonometry sketch and use graphs of the sine, cosine and tangent functions (for angles of any size, and using either degrees or radians); use the exact values of the sine, cosine and tangent of 30°, 45°, 60°, and related angles, e.g. cos 150° = -1/2 √3; use the notations sin-1x, cos-1x, tan-1x to denote the principal values of the inverse trigonometric relations; use the identities sin θ/cos θ = tan θ and sin2 θ + cos2 θ = 1; find all the solutions of simple trigonometrical equations lying in a specified interval (general forms of solution are not included).
+6. Vectors use standard notations for vectors, i.e. (x/y), xi + yj, (x/y), xi + yj + zk, AB, a; carry out addition and subtraction of vectors and multiplication of a vector by a scalar, and interpret these operations in geometrical terms; use unit vectors, displacement vectors and position vectors; calculate the magnitude of a vector and the scalar product of two vectors; use the scalar product to determine the angle between two directions and to solve problems concerning perpendicularity of vectors.